http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 several regions of Afghanistan, was with the backing of the California based

-oil and energy company, Unocal, with extensive military and logistic support
+oil and energy company, UNOCAL, with extensive military and logistic support

 from the United States, Pakistan and Saudi Arabia.
 Jane's Defense Weekly an